Killing of Jonny Gammage: Vojtas

 Officer Vojtas was tried separately before an all-white jury.
 The jury deliberated for two days.
 On November 14, 1996, Vojtas was acquitted.
 Outside the courthouse, black protesters yelled, "Murderer!", and chanted, "No justice, no peace!"
 Pittsburgh Mayor Tom Murphy, who is white, appealed for calm and criticized the verdict.
 "I don't think that this is Pittsburgh's finest day.
 I think justice could have been done better."

 Six months after his trial, Vojtas was promoted to sergeant.
 In 1999, he was placed on administrative duty after he was sued by the family of his deceased fiancée, Judith Barrett, who died by suicide in 1993 from a bullet fired from his service weapon.
 Before the Allegheny County Police arrived at the scene, evidence had been removed by the Brentwood Police and parts of the suicide case file went missing.
 The jury in the wrongful death civil trial ordered Vojtas to pay the family $215,000 which an insurance company for the Brentwood Police settled for $125,000.
 Vojtas returned to active duty in December 2003.
 By September 2019, Votjas had retired.

 Aftermath

-Despite community pressure in both Pittsburgh and Syracuse, the U.S. Department of Justice declined to bring a civil rights action against the officers and police departments involved.
+Despite community pressure in both Pittsburgh and Syracuse, on Feb 19, 1999, the U.S. Department of Justice declined to bring a civil rights action against the officers and police departments involved.

 Mentions in media

 The incident forms part of the basis of the song "Police Story" on the Anti-Flag album, A New Kind of Army.

 The incident is also mentioned by rapper Sun Rise Above on the song "Triple 7 Special".

 The Gammage Project, a play by Attilio Favorini, centers around the events of the murder and the trial.

-In the This is Us season five premiere, Randall tells Malik about Gammage's death and how tough it was to cope with it on his own.
+In the This Is Us season five premiere, Randall tells Malik about Gammage's death and how tough it was to cope with it on his own.